 ii.
 Lisfranc dislocations represent dislocations at the bases of the metatarsals with respect to the tarsal bones.
 Missed Lisfranc injuries go on to develop often debilitating midfoot arthritis.

 The standard of care is to treat them with ORIF.
 Postoperatively, the patient is immobilized for 4-6 weeks in a short leg splint or short leg cast, and then requires another 4-6 weeks of progressive weight bearing and physical therapy until full weight bearing with a regular shoe is possible.
-Return to sedentary desk work can occur as early as 2-4 weeks after initial surgery.

-6. Open Fractures and Crush Injuries
+5. Open Fractures and Crush injuries:

 i.
-Crush injuries should be monitored in the hospital with frequent neurovascular checks to rule out compartment syndrome of the foot. ii.
-When open fractures are identified, tetanus prophylaxis should be administered as soon as possible, with appropriate antibiotics.
+Crush injuries should be monitored in the hospital with frequent neuro-vascular checks to rule out compartment syndrome of the foot.

-iii.
-Patient is taken emergently to the operating room by an orthopaedic surgeon for surgical debridement, open reduction, and internal fixation.
+ii.
+When open fractures are identified, tetanus prophylaxis should be administered as soon as possible, with appropriate antibiotics iii.
+Patient is taken emergently to the operating room by an orthopedic surgeon for surgical debridement, open reduction, and internal fixation.